The Tur\'an Density of 4-Uniform Tight Cycles: Concluding Remarks

 \begin{conjecture} Fix a uniformity $r$.
 For all sufficiently long $L$ relatively prime to $r$, the extremal $C_L^{(r)}$-hom-free constructions on any sufficiently large numbers of vertices are given by the complete oddly bipartite $r$-graph (for even $r$) or the iterated blowup described above (for odd $r$), as pictured in \Cref{fig:extremal-higher-uniformities}. \end{conjecture}

 Next, we ask about $C^{(r)-}_L$, the tight $r$-uniform cycle of length $L$ with $r-2$ consecutive edges deleted.
-In uniformity 3, Balogh and Luo \cite{BaLu22} showed that the extremal $C^{(3)-}_L$-hom-free construction differs from an iterated blowup of a 3-edge on $O(n)$ edges for sufficiently long $L$, a result that was recently generalized to all $L\geq 5$ not divisible by 3 by Lidick\'y, Mattes, and Pfender \cite{LiMaPf24} using flag algebras.
+In uniformity 3, Balogh and Luo \cite{BaLu22} showed that the extremal $C^{(3)-}_L$-hom-free construction differs from an iterated blowup of a 3-edge on $O(n)$ edges for sufficiently long $L$, a result that was recently generalized to all $L\geq 5$ not divisible by 3 by Lidick\'y, Mattes, and Pfender \cite{LiMaPf24} and Bodn\'ar, Le\'on, Liu, and Pikhurko \cite{BLLP24} using flag algebras.
+In particular, $\pi(C_L^{(3)-})=1/4$ for $L\geq 5$.
+This is the best possible bound on $L$ --- for $L=4$, we have $C_4^{(3)-}=K_4^{(3)-}$, which is known to have Tur\'an density at least $2/7$ \cite{FrFu84}.